-2013-1/SBM-5/11 Introduction to human reproduction recall the stages of meiosis compare and contrast meiosis and mitosis describe the advantages and disadvantages of sexual reproduction 1h Head/ Anatomy Lecture 2013-1/SBM-5/12 Biological differences between male and female 1. explain the structural, functional and behavioural differences between a male and female Head/ Psychiatry Lecture 2013-1/SBM-5/13 An overview of reproduction 2. biochemistry of sex hormones (i). state the sources, biosynthesis and metabolism of testosterone and give the sources of other androgens in the body (ii). describe the sources, biosynthesis and metabolism of the female sex hormones 2h Head/ Biochemistry Lecture 2013-1/SBM-5/14 Structure of male and female genital tracts and breast describe the gross structure of the male and female genital systems describe the light microscopic appearance of the 3h Head/ Anatomy Lecture male and female genital systems3. describe the gross structure and the light microscopic appearance of the breast4. applied anatomy of the breast 2×3 h Head/ Anatomy Histology Practical 2013-1/SBM-5/15 Normal imaging anatomy of the reproductive system list the different imaging modalities used to assess the male and female reproductive systems identify the normal imaging anatomy of the male and female reproductive systems in different imaging modalities 1h Radiology Lecture 2013-1/SBM-5/16 Spermatogenesis and male sex hormones Spermatogenesis 1. recognise that spermatogenesis begins around puberty and continues throughout life 2. describe the process of formation of spermatids and the formation of male and female sperms.
-3. state the role of Sertoli cells in spermatogenesis 4. state the role of the epididymis in sperm maturation and list the areas where sperms are stored 5. describe the structure and functions of the mature sperm 2h Head/ Physiology Lecture
+2014-1/SBM-5/11 Introduction to human reproduction recall the stages of meiosis compare and contrast meiosis and mitosis describe the advantages and disadvantages of sexual reproduction 1h Head/ Anatomy Lecture 2014-1/SBM-5/12 Biological differences between male and female 1. explain the structural, functional and behavioural differences between a male and female Head/ Psychiatry Lecture 2014-1/SBM-5/13 An overview of reproduction 2. biochemistry of sex hormones (i). state the sources, biosynthesis and metabolism of testosterone and give the sources of other androgens in the body (ii). describe the sources, biosynthesis and metabolism of the female sex hormones 2h Head/ Biochemistry Lecture 2014-1/SBM-5/14 Structure of male and female genital tracts and breast describe the gross structure of the male and female genital systems describe the light microscopic appearance of the male and female genital systems describe the gross structure and the light microscopic appearance of the breast applied anatomy of the breast 3h 2×3 h Head/ Anatomy Head/ Anatomy Lecture Histology Practical 2014-1/SBM-5/15 4. applied anatomy of the breast Normal imaging anatomy of the reproductive system list the different imaging modalities used to assess the male and female reproductive systems identify the normal imaging anatomy of the male and female reproductive systems in different imaging modalities 1h Radiology Lecture 2014-1/SBM-5/16 Spermatogenesis and male sex hormones Spermatogenesis 1. recognise that spermatogenesis begins around puberty and continues throughout life 2h Head/ Physiology Lecture